bgcarlisle/Numbat/README.md

 The following are the intended uses of Numbat.

-* Manage large databases of references
+* Manage large databases of references ("large" here means: in the hundreds to thousands range)
 * Different levels of extraction (e.g. title-and-abstract vs full extraction)
 * Multiple extraction forms / codebooks
-* Multiple users, with an assignment manager
+* Double, triple or n extractors, with an assignment manager
-* Can generate reference networks among the publications in the database
+* Generate reference networks among the publications in the database

 ### What Numbat doesn't do